raminjafary/js-test/README.md

 fn(...args) // This is the one being executed!
 ```

-**Bonus:**  How would you implement it to invoke functions based on available browser frame rate (fps)?
+**Bonus:**  How would you implement it to invoke a function based on available browser frame rate (fps)?